billpatrianakos/piremote/README.md

 __An Alexa enabled device__ - Any Echo will do but you can also just use the app if you don't have one.

-__Amazon Developer Account__ - *This is not the same as an AWS account!* You need to set up a skill at [developer.amazon.com/alexa](https://developer.amazon.com/alexa/console/ask/create-new-skill).
-More on that in the setup instructions.

-__Other requirements:__

-- Node.js
+__An IFTTT account__ - I use IFTTT to trigger events instead of doing things the longer harder way through creating custom Alexa skills.
+You can create a skill if you want but IFTTT gets the job done.

 ## Setup